 Can private property owners buy HDB flats?

-As of 2010, private property owners must sell off (“dispose of”) all their private properties (local or overseas) within 6 months of purchasing a resale HDB flat.
+Currently, private property owners must sell off ('dispose of') their private properties (local or overseas) within 15 months of purchasing a resale HDB flat.
 However, seniors above 55 years old who are downgrading to a 4-room flat or smaller are exempted from this ruling.

 Can I own more than one property in Singapore?